 - Other less serious but still disrupting downsides include very loud snoring, inability to get a good night’s rest, waking up periodically in the middle of the night, a partner unable to sleep due to excessive snoring, etc.

 While it is important to be diagnosed by a medical professional, there are many symptoms that may be signs of sleep apnea.
 Symptoms include:

 People most prone to sleep apnea are drinkers, smokers, over-weight individuals as well as middle-age to older people.

 What is a dental appliance for sleep apnea and how does it work?

 We offer the popular Mandibular Advancement Device (MAD) for the treatment of sleep apnea.
 This device looks much like a retainer or mouth guard and is worn in a similar way.
-Dr. Milman will properly fit you with you mandibular advancement device, ensuring a comfortable fit and tailoring it to your unique dental needs.
+Dr. Arastu will properly fit you with you mandibular advancement device, ensuring a comfortable fit and tailoring it to your unique dental needs.

 When worn, the device gently shifts the lower jaw forward so that the tissue in the throat does not block airways, even while totally relaxed.
-During follow up appointments, Dr. Milman will make sure the device is working properly and will make any necessary adjustments.
+During follow up appointments, Dr. Arastu will make sure the device is working properly and will make any necessary adjustments.